 - If ANY of these conditions are FALSE

 You can set multiple sub-conditions by clicking the round + button.
 This will open a drop-down list with product attributes.
 However, not every attribute can be used to generate template conditions.
 First of all, the attribute property Use for Promo Rule Conditions must be set to Yes.
 To set this option to active, go to Stores > Attributes > Product, open the edit page of the required attribute and click on the Storefront Properties tab.
-At this section, you can change the Use for Promo Rule Conditions setting.
+In this section, you can change the Use for Promo Rule Conditions setting.

-You can create multiple-levels of sub-conditions by using a combining condition.
+You can create multiple levels of sub-conditions by using a combining condition.
 Select “Condition combination” in the drop-down list and you will get a combining setting similar to the one at the top level.
 Under it, you can add a new branch of attribute-based sub-conditions.

 Sub-conditions come in the form of “attribute name” + “operator” + “value”.